-- a) Water customers are requested to voluntarily limit the irrigation of landscaped areas to once per week. - b) Water customers are requested to practice water conservation and to minimize or discontinue water use for non-essential purposes. - c) All operations of the City of Corpus Christi shall adhere to water use restrictions prescribed for Stage 1. - d) Water smart techniques will be promoted by City leadership, City Council and City departments.
+- a) Water customers are requested to voluntarily limit the irrigation of landscaped areas to once per week. - b) Water customers are requested to practice water conservation and to minimize or discontinue water use for non-essential purposes. - c) All operations of the City of Corpus Christi shall adhere to water use restrictions prescribed for Stage 1. - d) -Water smart techniques will be promoted by City leadership, City Council and City departments.

-10.2.
-Stage 1 Response - Mild Water Shortage
+10.21.
+Stage 1 Response - Mild Water Shortage Watch

-Target: During Stage 1, achieve a 5% reduction in daily water demand with the water use restrictions below.
+Target: During Stage 1, achieve a 540% reduction in daily treated water demand relative to treated water demand with the water use restrictions below.